Travel Hacks for Getting Free Flight Upgrades

 13. Sign Up for Dining and Shopping Rewards

-A lot of airlines team up with eateries, hotels, and online shops to reward their customers.
+A lot of airlines team up with eateries, hotels, and online shops to reward customers.
 One great way they do this is by letting you link your frequent flyer account to these partners.
-Then, you can get miles just for the things you buy every day.
-It is a surprisingly easy way to increase your miles balance.
+Then, you can get miles just for things you buy every day.
+It is a simple way to grow your miles balance.

 For example, United Airlines has a MileagePlus Dining program.
-If you're a MileagePlus member, you can earn bonus miles simply by dining at restaurants that are part of the MileagePlus Dining network.
-It is a sweet deal for racking up those frequent flyer miles faster.
+If you are a MileagePlus member, you can earn bonus miles just by dining at restaurants in the MileagePlus Dining network.
+It is a good deal for racking up frequent flyer miles faster.

-Airline partnerships aren't a new thing, but they continue to get better and provide more paths for people to earn frequent flyer miles.
-These partnerships are not just random agreements.
-Airlines carefully choose partners whose customers match their own.
-It’s all about creating value for everyone involved.
+Understanding Airline Partnerships Airline partnerships are not new, but they keep getting better.
+They offer more ways for people to earn frequent flyer miles.
+These partnerships are not random deals.
+Airlines pick partners whose customers match their own.
+It creates value for everyone.

-So, when an airline partners with a hotel chain, for example, it's likely because they realize many of their flyers need places to stay when they go where they go.
-By giving miles for hotel stays, they are motivating flyers to stick with their airline and its partners.
+So, when an airline teams up with a hotel chain, it is often because many flyers need places to stay on trips.
+By giving miles for hotel stays, they encourage flyers to stay loyal to the airline and its partners.

-Also, do not just focus on the usual suspects like hotels and restaurants.
-Lots of airlines have partnerships with all kinds of businesses, from car rental companies to flower delivery services.
-Always check your airline's website to see the full list of partners.
+Beyond the Obvious Do not focus only on hotels and restaurants.
+Many airlines partner with other businesses, from car rentals to flower delivery services.
+Always check your airline's website for the full list of partners.

-In the end, airline partnerships are all about getting rewarded for things you already do.
-It's a smart way to make your everyday spending work for you, bringing you closer to your next travel goal!
+In the end, airline partnerships reward you for things you already do.
+It is a smart way to make everyday spending help you reach your next travel goal.

 14. Redeem Points from Hotel Loyalty Programs

 It's a little-known secret that can seriously boost your travel rewards.
 Major hotel brands such as Marriott, Hilton, and Hyatt all give you the option to turn your accumulated hotel points into airline miles.
-This is such a great tip that most people don't even know about, but it's out there and you are reading it now!
+This is such a great tip that most people don't even know about.
+But it's out there, and you're reading it now!

 Now, what if instead of another hotel stay, you could put those points toward your next flight?
 That's precisely what this conversion option offers.
 You get to exchange those hotel points for miles with a participating frequent flyer program.
 The number of points you need to get a certain number of miles varies from chain to chain.
-It changes based on the airline partner, so make sure you are doing your math!
+It changes based on the airline partner.
+So make sure you do your math!

 Here's why this is so valuable, especially if you're a frequent traveler.
 You're essentially getting rewarded twice for the same activity.
-You earn points for your hotel stays, and then you transform those points into airline miles that can get you closer to a free flight.
+You earn points for your hotel stays.
+Then you transform those points into airline miles that can get you closer to a free flight.
 It's like a secret cheat code for travel enthusiasts.

 Most of the time, the conversion rate isn't a 1:1 deal like one hotel point equaling one airline mile.
 Usually, you'll need to transfer a larger chunk of hotel points to get a worthwhile number of airline miles.
 It's worth checking the numbers to see if the transfer makes sense for your situation.